 - Colloquium: All Public Policy graduate students are required to attend and enroll in three quarters of PUBLPOL 311 Public Policy Colloquium (3 units) during their first year of the program.
 Attendance and participation are mandatory.

 - Practicum (MPP and Track A Coterminal MA students): Completion of the practicum course, PUBLPOL 309 Practicum (10 units, Autumn and Winter quarters), and presentation of a report in which interdisciplinary student teams analyze real world policy issues for outside clients.
 Visit the Practicum page for more information on the Practicum Program.

 - Master's Thesis (non-coterminal M.A. students): Completion of a 5-unit master's thesis, written under the guidance of a Public Policy-affiliated faculty adviser who is a member of Academic Council on a topic approved in advance by the program director.
 Students give the program office the name of their thesis adviser during Autumn Quarter and enroll in PUBLPOL 310 units during quarter(s) of their choosing.
 The 5 units may be spread over multiple quarters, and an 'N' (continuing course) grade is given during any quarters prior to degree conferral.
-The thesis must be submitted to the Public Policy Program office in both electronic and printed form no later than the last Friday in May.
+The thesis must be submitted to the Public Policy Program office in both electronic and printed form no later than the third Friday in May.
 The final grade for PUBLPOL 310 Master of Arts Thesis is determined by the thesis adviser.